TimPaterson/Fusion360-Batch-Post/README.md

 In Fusion, go to the `Tools` tab in the `Design` workspace, or the `Utilities` tab in the `Manufacture` workspace.
-Select the `Add-Ins` command, which will bring up the `Scripts and Add-Ins` dialog.
+Select the `Scripts and Add-Ins` command, which will bring up the `Scripts and Add-Ins` dialog.
-Switch to the `Add-Ins` tab, then click the green `+` to add a new add-in.
+Filter by `Add-Ins`, then click the `+` and select `Script or add-in from device` .
 You can now browse to the folder in which you placed the `Post Process All` add-in files.

-Once the folder is selected, you will be returned to the Add-Ins dialog and find that PostProcessAll now appears in the list of `My Add-Ins`.
+Once the folder is selected, you will be returned to the `Scripts and Add-Ins` dialog and find that `PostProcessAll` now appears in the list.
-Select it in the list, ensure `Run on Startup` is checked, and then click the `Run` button.
-It should like like this:
+Select it in the list, ensure `Run on Startup` is checked, and then click the switch in the `Run` column.
+The dialog closes immediately.
+If you open it again, it should something like this:

 ![AddIn Image](https://raw.githubusercontent.com/TimPaterson/Fusion360-Batch-Post/master/ReadMeImages/FusionAddIn.PNG)